988 Suicide & Crisis Lifeline

 Challenge

-When the 988 suicide prevention and mental health crisis hotline launched in West Virginia, the Department of Human Services (DHS) recognized an urgent need to increase awareness, particularly among at-risk populations.
-Additionally, they needed to ensure sustained visibility of the program long after the initial effort.
-With these objectives in mind, DHS partnered with TMG to not only execute a marketing campaign but also to create a comprehensive, long-term toolkit for continued community outreach and engagement.
+When the 988 Suicide & Crisis Lifeline launched in West Virginia, the Department of Human Services (DHS) recognized an urgent need to increase awareness, particularly among at-risk populations.
+The state sought to ensure that the 988 Suicide & Crisis Lifeline awareness in West Virginia reached those who needed it most—and stayed top-of-mind long after the initial rollout.
+With these objectives in mind, DHS partnered with TMG to not only execute a marketing campaign but also to create a comprehensive, long-term outreach toolkit.

 Solution

-TMG was tasked with developing a multi-faceted campaign that would resonate with diverse groups across the state.
-The primary goal was to design assets that would be inclusive, ensuring that individuals from all walks of life could see themselves benefiting from the 988 program if ever in need.
+TMG was tasked with developing a multi-faceted mental health awareness campaign for at-risk communities.
+The primary goal was to design inclusive assets that would resonate with diverse groups across the state, ensuring that individuals from all walks of life could see themselves benefiting from the 988 Suicide & Crisis Lifeline program in times of crisis.

 To achieve this, TMG collaborated closely with staff from the Bureau for Behavioral Health and other community partners.
-The team worked to understand the unique challenges and communication needs of various populations to create tailored marketing materials that could amplify the ongoing work already being done in the community.
+The team worked to understand the unique challenges and communication needs of various populations to create tailored marketing materials that would amplify the ongoing work already being done across the state.

-- Billboards: 6 unique designs developed for use strategically across the state
+• Billboards: 6 unique designs developed for strategic statewide placement

 Results

-The campaign’s digital and out-of-home components were highly effective, reaching wide audiences across the state.
-The out-of-home campaign alone garnered over 2 million impressions, while the digital display campaign drove 1.4 million impressions and resulted in 1,733 clicks to the program’s website.
-This high level of engagement helped increase visibility for the 988 program, directly contributing to its adoption and usage.
+The campaign’s digital and out-of-home components were highly effective, reaching wide audiences across West Virginia.
+The out-of-home campaign alone garnered over 2 million impressions, while the digital display campaign drove 2.99 million impressions and resulted in 2,475 clicks to the program’s website.
+This high level of engagement significantly boosted 988 Suicide & Crisis Lifeline awareness in West Virginia, helping to drive adoption and usage.

-Moreover, the digital asset toolkit created by TMG is now a valuable resource available to DHS and its partners for future outreach efforts.
-This toolkit ensures that the campaign’s impact can continue to grow, empowering local organizations to maintain awareness and connect residents to vital mental health resources for years to come.
+In addition, the suicide prevention marketing strategy and outreach toolkit developed by TMG is now a long-term resource for DHS and its partners.
+This toolkit ensures that the campaign’s momentum can continue, empowering local organizations to maintain visibility and connect residents to vital mental health resources for years to come.

 Conclusion